Psychogenic pain syndromes

 • fibromyalgia

-The emotional component of pain
+Emotional component of pain

-It is strengthened by:
+It is aggravated:

 This creates a vicious circle:

-The psychological nature of pain
+Psychological nature of pain

 In some cases, psychological distress becomes the root cause of pain: